biodati/studio_help/docs/sections/networks/searching_for_network_edges.md

 For example: complex(p(HGNC:ITGAV), p(HGNC:ITGB5)) has the following components:

 *  p(HGNC:ITGAV)
-*  HGNC:ITGAV
 *  p(HGNC:ITGB5)
-*  HGNC:ITGB5

-You can search for nodes containing HGNC:ITGB5 for example to get any nodes containing that protein.
+You can search for nodes containing p(HGNC:ITGB5) for example to get any nodes containing that protein.

 You can also set the number of steps (1 - 5).
 However, more steps will cause the query to run for a longer time and may explode the number of edges returned.